 5) Targeted advertising.
 For retailers that need to hire quickly, outreach needs to be swift yet targeted.
 Large retailers had digital recruiting systems in place and responsive recruiting teams that could scale their efforts using online advertising to promote jobs and target qualified candidates.
 While we don’t all have large-scale tools at our disposal, retailers of any size can use targeted online networks that reach candidates at scale.
 Consider candidates with “lookalike” skills and experience, or those that can translate easily to a retail environment from another industry.

 Timing is key for Hiring at Your Retail Stores Post-COVID

 Finally, know that while candidates are out there, they may not be as easy to find.
 Unemployment numbers are high, but in some minimum wage industries, some that are receiving benefits are making more money through unemployment insurance than they were as an hourly employee.
-As it stands now, financial assistance for unemployment benefits under the CARES Act (allowing for an additional $600 a week on top of state unemployment benefits) ends in July.
-If this isn’t extended, timing could be everything for your retail hiring efforts.
+This may actually create a applicant shortage, making it more difficult to meet hiring needs.